Knowing Better Versus Doing Better

 The Godfather of Shortcuts invites you into your shortcuts site,

-The Shortcuts Way For Life, free for your life.
+The Shortcuts Way of Living, free for your life.